 1. Concept of Leave Encashment

-Every salaried person as per labour law is entitled to minimum number of paid leave every year.
-However, it is not necessary that an individual employee utilises all the leave he is entitled for in a year.
+Every salaried person as per labour law is entitled to a minimum number of paid leave every year.
+However, it is not necessary that an individual employee utilises all the leave he is entitled for a year.
 In fact, most employers allow the employees an option of carrying forward such unutilised paid leaves.
 This would invariably leave the employee with an accumulated unutilised leave balance at the time of retirement or resignation from the company as the case may be.
 This compels the employer to compensate the unutilised paid leave of the employees.
 This concept is better known as leave encashment.

 Now that we have in brief, understood what leave encashment is, the next step is to understand how it is taxed in the hands of the recipient

 2. Taxation of Leave Encashment

 Leave encashment received during service

 Accumulated leave can either be encashed during service or at the time of retirement or resignation.
 Any leave encashed during service is fully taxable and forms part of ‘income from Salary’.
 However, a relief under Section 89 can be claimed (refer this circular).